dmgrok/langchain-zero-to-hero/README.md

 - **Python 3.8 or later:** Ensure Python is installed on your system.
 - **Jupyter Notebook/Lab:** The quickstart is delivered via a Jupyter Notebook.
-- **Optional - Dev Container:** Use the provided `.devcontainer` configuration for a consistent development environment.

 ### Steps